alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <br>

-> **Overall**, tere are few strong correlations between musical attributes like BPM, danceability, valence, energy, and liveness with streaming popularity.
+> **Overall**, there are few strong correlations between musical attributes like BPM, danceability, valence, energy, and liveness with streaming popularity.
 However, low instrumentalness, lower acousticness, and lower speechiness may slightly favor higher streams, indicating a preference for vocal-driven, less acoustic, and more melodic songs.
 Popularity likely depends on a mix of factors beyond these attributes, such as artist reputation and marketing.

 <br>